Simon Wilson: Phil Goff's new team to lead Auckland Council

 Mulholland is in a similar position.
 She gained her seat on council by defeating a Goff loyalist, Ross Clow, but she seems keen to work with the mayor too.
 Another sign of the change: former dedicated Goff adversary Greg Sayers, of Rodney, has been given charge of the Strategic Procurement Committee .

-Newman himself does not have a major committtee chair, as he may have wished, but he will be the senior councillor on the audit and risk committee.
+Newman himself does not have a major committtee chair, as he will have hoped for, but he will be the senior councillor on the audit and risk committee.
 He also has the three harbours portfolio, which gives him considerable influence on a big range of environmental, recreational and commercial matters around the city.

 All the key jobs have gone to Goff loyalists, except chair of the Finance and Performance Committee.